7 Tips for Making Friends in College

 The great thing about college is that it’s your chance to experience new horizons—and new friends.
-You don’t have to confine yourself to the box of your high school self.
-This is the time to grow as that rad person you are and find people who appreciate your quirky/cool/weird/fun self along the way!
+You don’t have to confine yourself to the box of your high school persona if you don't want to!
+This is a time to grow into the person you really are and find people who appreciate your quirky/cool/weird/fun self along the way!
+But we know making friends in college isn’t always easy; it can be intimidating and awkward to meet strangers if you’re new on campus.
+But don’t worry—we have a few tips to help you make long-lasting friends.

 1. Be open